osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 ## Definitions

-* _Resolving_ is the process of wiring a bundle in a runtime system, as described in Chapter 3 (Module Layer) of the OSGi Core specification.
+* _Resolving_ is the process of wiring bundles in a runtime system, as described in Chapter 3 (Module Layer) of the OSGi Core specification.
-* _Resolution_ is the process of determining a set of resources in a system such that the requirements and capabilities declared by the resources resolve to a solution.
+* _Resolution_ is a set of wires that satisfies all requirements.
+It is the result of the resolve process.

 ## Overview